 At the Campus Buch laboratory notebooks will be handed out Wednesday between 10 and 12 am (or by separate agreement) at ECRC, room 3001a.

-At the Campus CBF laboratory notebooks will be handed out from January 2019 every second Thursday per month between 09 and 11 am, House IIIA (building 5008), ground floor 30A-31.
+At the Campus CBF laboratory notebooks will be handed out from January 2019 every second Thursday per month between 09 and 11 am, House II, 3rd floor, room 302.

 Scientist and PhD-students of the Charité can receive support for designing clinical and epidemiological studies.
 For further information please contact the Institut für Biometrie und Klinische Epidemiologie.